trenchproject/Trench-IR/README.md

 ## How To Contribute

+### Adding educational resources
+* Copy one of the educational pages (e.g. views > koalas.hbs), rename the copy and keep in the views folder.
+* Create your educational case study.
+* Once ready, a couple things need to be edited to have it show up correctly on the website.
+  * Add a link for it in the dropdown menu.
+This will look like the line of code below.
+Obviously change the "koalas" to what your short title is.
+This then has to be pasted in EACH of the .hbs files (so it shows up on each page).
+    * <a class="dropdown-item" href="/koalas">Case Study: Koalas</a>
+  * Open routes > index.js.
+Add the following line of code to the file.
+Again, change the "koalas" to the name of your file.
+    * router.get('/koalas', async (req, res, next) => { res.render('koalas'); });
+* Push your code to this repo and it should show up on the website!

 ### Server-side
 Trench-IR is hosted on Azure web services from Microsoft.
 Access to the resource group is managed by Dr. Buckley.
 Once authorized, Trench-IR can be managed from the [azure portal](https://portal.azure.com/#home).
 The following resources can be accessed through the portal:
 - Biology (Lab) assigned to SADM_LBUCKLEY (Subscription), huckley (Resource group), appservice (App service plan): These 3 are high-level subscription management, mostly finalized and not important for code changes